karol-brejna-i/voltdb-charglt/README.md

 ## Conclusion

-In this blog post and accompanying demo I&#39;ve shown that VoltDB can be used to build very high performance ACID compliant applications that provide the benefits of a traditional RDBMS and run in a 100% virtualized cloud environment while providing high availability.
+Volt Active Data can be used to build very high performance ACID compliant applications that provide the benefits of a traditional RDBMS and run in a 100% virtualized cloud environment while providing high availability.